tiagu/Nucleus/README.md

 ## Instalation

 Make sure you have access to GPU.
+Anaconda and foss installed.
+This package originally used python 3.7.

 Download PyTorch models for Nucleus at https://zenodo.org/records/11388472/files/Nucleus_models.gz?download=1